-You won’t be able to tell that this dip is gluten- and dairy-free.
-Fresh basil, lemon juice, and butter beans combine to make an incredible dip.
+You won’t be able to tell that this dip is gluten-free.
+Fresh basil, olive oil, and pine nuts combine to make an incredible dip.
 You can also spread the dip on a sandwich, wrap, or meat to bump up the flavor.

 Ditch the greasy, high-FODMAP takeout!
-This rice noodle stir fry is just as comforting as its boxed counterpart, and it won’t leave you with a junk food hangover the next day.
+This rice noodle stir-fry is just as comforting as its boxed counterpart, and you won’t feel terrible the next day.

 Easier than pie, these personal galettes are heaven.
 The flaky, buttery crust is the perfect combination with the tart berries.
-Dessert doesn’t get much better than this… unless you add a dollop of whipped cream.
+Dessert doesn’t get much better than this.

 This flourless chocolate cake manages to be rich without being too heavy.
 Egg whites add a nice texture and airiness to the cake while preserving the melt-in-your-mouth perfection.

-Homemade ice cream is wonderful… and dangerous.
-It’s all too easy to eat too much when it’s soft and melty.
-But this coconut milk ice cream is easy on the stomach and wonderfully creamy.
-Even better, the leftovers store well in the freezer, so you can justify making a batch for yourself.
+This coconut milk ice cream is easy on the stomach and wonderfully creamy.
+Even better, the leftovers store well in the freezer.

 You can’t celebrate spring without lemons — or lemon bars.
 These tart bars are made with a buttery shortbread crust and a simple baked custard.
 Be warned, they disappear fast.